ardyutama/hptlc-rework/docs/BUSINESS_REQUIREMENTS.md

 * **Vision:** To establish the HPTLC Indonesia web application as the premier digital hub for the nation's chromatography research community, enhancing visibility, fostering collaboration, and serving as the definitive public resource for HPTLC knowledge in Indonesia.
 * **Business Goals:**
-    * Increase active member engagement and content submission.
+    * Increase active member engagement and submission of formal research publications.
     * Elevate the national and international profile of Indonesian HPTLC researchers.
-    * Become a primary resource for students and industry professionals seeking information on HPTLC.
+    * Become a primary resource for students and industry professionals seeking Indonesian HPTLC research.
     * Improve operational efficiency in managing organizational content and member information.

 ### 2. Target Audience